Peer Instruction – Krishna Pakala

 - Because some students are not as digitally fluent, it is helpful to prepare tutorials for them ahead of time.

-- Creating a Technology Help section on Blackboard, where students can quickly review specific videos in preparation for using technology in the classroom, is very useful.
+- Creating a Technology Help section on the course site, where students can quickly review specific videos in preparation for using technology in the classroom, is very useful.

 - Buskist, W., & Groccia, J. E. (2011).
 Evidence-based teaching: Now and in the future.
 New Directions for Teaching and Learning, 128, 105-111. doi:10.1002/tl.473